Job Search Advice for Graduates

 Mix and mingle, and try to have several warm interactions.
 Don’t monopolize or be monopolized.
-Engage and encourage mutual conversation and include others into it.
+Instead, engage and encourage mutual conversation and include others in it.

 - Pair Up With A Mentor

 Find someone who knows the crowd and group and rely on them to introduce you around.
 Coming with someone others know and respect says something about you.
-“You are judged by the company you keep,” is the quote isn’t it?
+“You are judged by the company you keep.”

 - Set Goals